 Medicare Part A

 Medicare Part A can cover some of the cost of physical therapy at either an inpatient facility or your home.
-The longevity of the treatment as well as your deductibles and other payments are taken into consideration when calculating the overall costs for physical therapy coverage.
-Keep in mind that Medicare will only pay for services that are “reasonable and necessary.”
-Medicare Part A covers inpatient stays at settings such as rehab centers or skilled nursing facilities.
-Additionally, it can also cover hospice care.
+The longevity of the treatment, as well as your deductibles and other payments, are taken into consideration when calculating the overall costs of physical therapy.

 Medicare Part B